 Make Use of Offsite Record Storage Services

 For a cost-effective solution to this problem, many of these still paper-based businesses turn to offsite document storage facilities.
-There are multiple benefits offsite storage services can provide to help improve the overall effectiveness of a paper management system.
+There are multiple benefits that offsite storage services can provide to help improve the overall effectiveness of a paper management system.

 It is also common practice for offsite storage services to take additional measures to guarantee the security of the documents.
 This ranges from employee safety screening to 24-hour security staff, surveillance, and alarms.